 Have you noticed it yet?
 The specifications are almost similar to the Zenbook 13 UX333 series, which Asus launched at the beginning of this year.
 However, some changes make it unique.
 To find out, let’s head to my review.

 Zenbook Edition 30 UX334FL Review

-The lid is covered by pearl white genuine leather which was hand-stitched and hand-finished by craftsman.
+The lid is covered by pearl white genuine leather, which was hand-stitched and hand-finished by a craftsman.
 Asus claims that it’s one of the world’s first laptop to incorporate genuine leather panels.
 Not just luxurious, but the leather panels make it feel very premium.
 The Rose Gold lining goes all the way over the lid, and at the top of the keyboard.
 Speaking of the keyboard, it’s entirely white with grey letterings.
-You can find the ScreenPad 2.0 right below to it, which also got the rose gold lining.
+You can find the ScreenPad 2.0 right below it, which also got a rose gold lining.

-Besides the laptop, the accessories that come with it also got the premium feel.
+Besides the laptop, the accessories that come with it also got a premium feel.
 There’s a sleeve that’s also made of genuine leather.
-As the laptop is just 13.3′, it’s quite easy to just keep it in the leather sleeve and carry it along.
+As the laptop is just 13.3′, it’s quite easy to keep it in the leather sleeve and carry it along.
 In addition to the sleeve, there’s a mousepad along with a pearl white mouse.
-All of these are included in a leather-look box.
+All of these included in a leather-look box.